-As at July 2019, the vacancy rate in Melbourne's CBD office market was at a record low of 3.3%.
-The record low vacancy rates in Melbourne CBD is a result of strong underlying demand.
+Melbourne's CBD office market has experienced strong demand, with the vacancy rate hitting a record low of 3.3% in July 2019.
 Over the last five years, almost 500,000 sqm of office space was absorbed within Melbourne's CBD, while less than 270,000 sqm was absorbed in Sydney's CBD.